IsabellaGuo/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+We use it to persist authentication information so there is no need to re-enter credentials on every new request the client makes to the server.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+The bcrypt hashing function allows us to build a password security platform that scales with computation power and always hashes every password with a salt.

 - [ ] What does bcrypt do to slow down attackers?

+bcrypt uses a modified key setup algorithm which is timely quite expensive.
+This is called key strengthening, and makes a password more secure against brute force attacks, since the attacker now needs a lot more time to test each possible key.

 - [ ] What are the three parts of the JSON Web Token?

+The header, the payload, and the signature

 ## Minimum Viable Product